goofy2k/ESP32_faust2api/README.md

 |  7  |     3b    | ESP-IDF app with implemented API       |      t.b.d       | faust2api   |    5,6     |started |
 |  8  |     3b    | run sound generation tests with API    |      t.b.d.      | faust2api   |     7      |   w    |

-Activities 6,7,8 are the core and will run in improvement cycles User experience vs architecture
+Activities 6,7,8 are the core and will run in improvement cycles
+proposed app:
+- change lines 178  and 179 to use DspFaust object
+- use extern "C" void app_main()  to convert to cpp app

+User experience vs architecture

 **Milestone 2a/b**